benji6/imlazy/README.md

 ## Project Scope

 At the moment the scope of this project is limited to manipulating iterables using the iteration protocols.
-It does not expose standard FP functions like curry, compose, identity, flip, tap etc. It also does not prescribe a notion of equality, so iterables cannot be treated as sets and functions like [includes](https://tc39.github.io/Array.prototype.includes/), [has](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set/has), or [contains](http://ramdajs.com/docs/#contains) cannot exist.
+It does not expose standard FP functions like curry, compose, identity, flip, tap etc. It also does not prescribe a notion of equality, so functions like [includes](https://tc39.github.io/Array.prototype.includes/), [has](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set/has), or [contains](http://ramdajs.com/docs/#contains) cannot exist.
 This could change going forwards.

 ## Influences